Tax Code br – What Do They Mean?

 Tax Advisor

 HM Revenue & Customs (HMRC) is responsible for this Calculation.
-In the United Kingdom, employees have to register under the PAYE scheme to get a tax code.
+In the United Kingdom, employees must register under the PAYE scheme to get a tax code.

 What is the PAYE scheme?